What Language Speak In Dubai

 The Official Language: Arabic – The Heart of Dubai's Identity

 The official language of Dubai, and the UAE as a whole, is Arabic.
 More specifically, it's Modern Standard Arabic (MSA), a standardized form of Arabic used in formal settings, official documents, and education.
 While MSA provides a unifying force across the Arab world, the everyday language spoken on the streets of Dubai is significantly different.
-This is Gulf Arabic, a dialect that varies slightly across the different Emirates, but generally understood across the region.
+That said, this is Gulf Arabic, a dialect that varies slightly across the different Emirates, but generally understood across the region.
 Gulf Arabic is characterized by its unique vocabulary, pronunciation, and grammatical structures, making it distinct from MSA.

 English: The Language of Business and International Communication